Foreign Language Training Centre

 Phone: (36) 1 432 9000/ 29103

-The Staff Officers Military Terminology Course aims to give students the ability to communicate within a NATO environment which is a vital prerequisite for cooperation between NATO and the Partner Nations.
-It prepares Partner Nations' Staff Officers, selected by their parent service, to fulfil staff positions in Multinational Headquarters, as well as for officers and civilian officials in national Ministries of Defence, Defence Staff and General Staff.
-English language teachers currently employed at military training establishments would also find the content useful.
+The Staff Officers Military Terminology Course aims to give students the ability to communicate within a NATO environment, which is a vital prerequisite for cooperation between NATO and the Partner Nations.
+It prepares Partner Nations’ Staff Officers, selected by their parent service, to fulfil staff positions in Multinational Headquarters, as well as for officers and civilian officials in national Ministries of Defence, Defence Staff, and General Staff.

 Our Centre was also requested to prepare international participants for Hungarian as a Foreign Language, after accomplishing the language requirements (2 Academic Semesters, intensive), they are to participate at the General Staff Course conducted in Hungarian.
 Since 2016/2017 Academic Year this course has been accomplished by the General Staff Course.